 Wherever you choose to test, you will need to meet the following testing environment requirements:

-Testing location must be indoors (walled), well lit, and free from background noise and disruptions.
+The testing location must be indoors (walled), well-lit, and free from background noise and disruptions.

 No third party may be present in the room or enter the room for the duration of the exam.
 If this occurs, your exam will be terminated and/or your results invalidated.